giampaolo/giampaolo.github.io/content/blog/2016/how-to-always-execute-exit-funs-in-python.rst

     """
-    Function / decorator which tries very hard to register a function to be executed at importerer exit.
+    Function / decorator which tries very hard to register a function to be executed at interpreter exit.

     Author: Giampaolo Rodola'
     License: MIT